Protecting our waters and coasts

 Good piloting and sound navigation

-Good piloting and sound navigation practices are essential to preventing oil spills and harming marine life.
+Good piloting and sound navigation practices are essential to preventing oil spills and reducing harm to marine life.
 Because vessels are responsible for any oil that’s spilled, their pilots and crews have every incentive to navigate their vessels well and ensure that they are properly maintained.
 Pilots and crew members must be trained and certified according to International Maritime Organization requirements.
 They must report their route, cargo, possible vessel defects, and other information to the Canadian Coast Guard 24 hours before entering vessel traffic zones.
 They cannot enter the zones until receiving clearance, and they are monitored when entering, leaving, and operating in the zone.

 To protect the southern resident killer whale population from underwater noise, ships are rerouted or reduced in speed during times of high traffic or in areas of high sensitivity.
 For instance, the Haro Strait Vessel Slow-down Trial required all commercial vessels transiting the Haro Strait to slow down to 11 knots – roughly 20km/hr.
 And the Enhancing Cetacean Habitat and Observation (ECHO) Program is planning a number of similar initiatives focused on reducing underwater noise.